96jonesa/whominator/README.md

     whominate "some text"

-Or, if you prefer single-quotes:

-    whominate 'some text'

-If you wish to use ' or " characters inside the text, use the \ delimiter:
+If you wish to use " characters inside the text, use the \ delimiter:

     whominate "do you know who he \"is\" throwing the 'ball' to?"

-Or

-    whominate 'do you know who he \'is\' throwing the "ball" to?'

-Only use the \ delimiter for the same type of quotes you are surrounding the text with (do not delimit ' in text surrounded by ", or vice versa, or the \ will be considered part of the text).

 # Import in Python